Spokane’s Best Neighborhoods –

 Comstock Neighborhood is a single family, upper income residential area on Spokane’s South Hill.
 Anchored by Comstock Park, the neighborhood benefits from its stability and superb location.
 From a planner’s perspective, the absence of sidewalks and an abundance of cul-de-sacs lesson Comstock’s neighborhood value.
-From a market perspective, however, Comstock is one of the highest valued neighborhoods on the list Spokane’s Best Neighborhoods.
+From a market perspective, however, Comstock is one of the highest valued neighborhoods on the list of Spokane’s Best Neighborhoods.

 An Identifiable Center

 The center of Comstock is Comstock Park, which opened in 1938.
-With plenty of rolling greens, a great swimming pool, and a number of play facilities, Comstock Park anchors a great family friendly neighborhood.
+With plenty of rolling greens, a great swimming pool, and a number of play facilities, Comstock Park anchors a superb family friendly neighborhood.

 Comstock benefits from distinct boundaries.
 With High Drive Neighborhood to the south and west, Bernard Street to the east, and 29th Avenue to the north.
 Due to Comstock’s boundaries and identifiable architectural theme of large ranchers and split-level ranchers, the neighborhood establishes a great sense of place.